 Applications may take 2 – 6 weeks to be approved and up to eight people can visit at once.
 If approved, an inmate’s visiting schedule will determine the dates they can be seen.

-How to Send Money to Alabama Inmates
+How To Send Money to Alabama Inmates

 The ADOC (Alabama Department of Corrections) uses a third-party service Access Corrections to deposit funds into an inmate’s account.
 To deposit funds, click the link above, call (866)-314-1884, drop off cash at a Cash Pay Today location or fill out a deposit form and mail the money to: